All About Mars

 Mars is a cold desert world.
+The average temperature on Mars is minus 85 degrees Fahrenheit – way below freezing.
 It is half the size of Earth.
 Mars is sometimes called the Red Planet.
 It's red because of rusty iron in the ground.

 Explore Mars!
 Click and drag to rotate the planet.
 Scroll or pinch to zoom in and out.
 Credit: NASA Visualization Technology Applications and Development (VTAD)